 Rumination is a dangerous habit that has been linked to serious psychological conditions such as depression, obsessive compulsive disorder (OCD) and acute anxiety.
 But it's never to late to break away from this damaging (and common) habit and take control of your thinking patterns.
-Indeed, there are ways how you can stop ruminating and restore your well-being, peace of mind and happiness.
+Indeed, there are ways to stop ruminating and restore your well-being, peace of mind and happiness.

 People have ruminating thoughts for a variety of reasons.
 Some of the common explanations for rumination, according to the American Psychological Association, include: